Current Residents Resources

 Learn more about utilities here.

 On your lease start date, your lease begins at 12pm.
-We work up until the last minute to ensure your apartment looks perfect.
+We work up until the last minute to ensure your apartment is ready.
 Therefore, keys cannot be issued early – NO EXCEPTIONS.
 Please plan accordingly.

-If you aren’t able to come pick-up your keys during normal business hours and do not want to set up a key locker box, you have 2 options:
+If you aren’t able to collect your keys during normal business hours and do not want to set up a key locker box, you have two options:

-1. If there’s an individual who is in town and you would trust to pick up your keys on your behalf, please notify your Property Manager with your approval.
+1. If there’s an individual who you trust to pick up your keys on your behalf, please notify your Property Manager with your approval.
 A simple “I approve for [Jane Doe] to pick-up my key” is perfect.
 We’ll make a note on your account to allow the release of your key to that person when they present their ID at the main office.

 Please note that if you also wish for this individual to pick-up your permanent parking sticker, you must also provide us with your acknowledgment that you’ve read and agree to the community Parking Policy.
 The individual will need to know your vehicle’s auto make/model, license plate # and whether or not you have dark tint on your rear view window.

-The first tenant to check-in for your unit will be given the move-in inspection, which is due back within 5 days of the lease start date NOT move in date.
-We need 1+ signature(s) on the bottom of the move-in inspection; Not all residents need to sign the move-in inspection.
+The first tenant to check-in for your unit will be given the move-in inspection, which is due back within 5 days of the lease start date – NOT your move in date.
+We need 1+ signature(s) on the bottom of the move-in inspection; not all residents need to sign the move-in inspection.

-The move-in inspection is your and your roommates’ opportunity to document any existing cosmetic damage to your unit/house to ensure you are not held liable for those preexisting damages at move-out.
-There is 1 move-in inspection for the entire unit.
-If you don’t want to be charged for it, WRITE IT DOWN!
+The move-in inspection is your and your roommates’ opportunity to document any existing cosmetic damage to your unit/house to ensure you are not held liable for those preexisting damages at your move-out.
+There is one move-in inspection for the entire unit.
+If you see something and don’t want to be charged for it, WRITE IT DOWN!
 In addition, you must document these issues with photographs and submit them via email to your Property Manager.
 Move in inspections will not be accepted without pictures!
-If there any functional damages you notice upon your move-in, such as a broken toilet seat, submit a maintenance request.
+If there are any functional damages you notice upon your move-in, your property manager will submit a work order.

 This is outlined Per the Lease, Section 9: